JuanPabllo/JuanPabllo/README.md

 ![Coding GIF](https://media.giphy.com/media/a1QLZUUtCcgyA/giphy.gif)

-With almost 4 years of experience as a developer, I excel in crafting innovative solutions, spanning both frontend and mobile development.
-In the frontend domain, I leverage cutting-edge technologies such as Next.js and React, ensuring the delivery of modern and intuitive interfaces.
+👨‍💻 Developer specialized in Front end and Mobile, I take advantage of technologies such as React, ReactNative and NextJS, ensuring the delivery of modern and intuitive interfaces.

-In the mobile realm, I am involved from conceptualization to publication on the Apple Store and Google Play, utilizing React Native to provide unique user experiences.
-My proactive and organized approach translates into delivering agile solutions with successful outcomes.
+I'm involved from conceptualization to publishing on AWS, Apple Store, and Google Play to provide unique experiences for users.
+My proactive and organized approach translates into the delivery of agile solutions.

-Furthermore, I bring a solid background in challenging projects, including the development of a digital bank.
-Tackling complex challenges and delivering innovative solutions is one of my specialties.
-Behind the scenes, I hold expertise in backend development, particularly excelling in technologies like Golang and Node.js.
-This understanding allows me to contribute comprehensively to the success of expansive projects.
+Furthermore, I bring solid experience in challenging projects, including FinTech development.
+Facing complex challenges and delivering innovative solutions is one of my specialties.

+I have experience in backend development, especially in technologies such as Golang and Node.js.
+This understanding allows me to contribute comprehensively to the success of projects.

-I hold a degree in Software Engineering, complementing my practical experience with a strong foundation in theoretical knowledge.
+I have a degree in Software Engineering, complementing my practical experience with a solid base of theoretical knowledge.

 - 👨‍💻 Writing on [Dev.to](https://dev.to/juanpabllo)